 You will now want to provide ongoing coaching and support to everyone.
-Hold regular staff reviews on an individual basis, giving you a time to recognise great work or address any performance issues and create a plan to rectify them.
+Hold regular staff reviews on an individual basis, giving you a time to recognize great work or address any performance issues and create a plan to rectify them.

-Create a happy and motivated team by leading honestly and positively, rewarding good performances, offering fair salaries and benefits, incentivising over achievements and encouraging involvement and input from everyone.
+Create a happy and motivated team by leading honestly and positively, rewarding good performances, offering fair salaries and benefits, incentivizing over achievements and encouraging involvement and input from everyone.
 People who feel valued in their roles are likely to perform well in them and remain in them.

 Focus on your premises